 In addition, on system level the following terms are defined:

-- System Operation Point: A collection of different possible video formats including spatial and temporal resolutions, colour mapping, transfer functions, etc., a video encoding and a packaging format.
+- System Operation Point: A collection of different possible video formats including spatial and temporal resolutions, colour mapping, transfer functions, CVL configuration, etc., a video encoding and a packaging format.

 - Transport Stream: A packaged media bitstream that conforms to a particular video coding and packaging specification/format and one or more Operation Points.

-- System Receiver: A receiver that can de-package and decode any system bitstream that is conforming to a particular System Operation Point, and optionally render it.
+- System Receiver: A receiver that can de-package and decode any system bitstream, including adaptive selection to one or more CVLs, that is conforming to a particular System Operation Point, and optionally render it

 NOTE: A reference architecture for multiple decoders is for further study.